jboyer4/vcf-pipeline/README.md

 Information about included files:

 1) pipeline.py
-Arguments required: 1)vcf file to filter 2)name of parent 3)outFile name
+Arguments required: 1)vcf (Variant Call Format) file to filter 2)name of parent 3)outFile name
 	1) vcf file to filter: This is the file containing the varients.
 Must be in VCF format.
 	2) Name of parent: This argument lets you indicate which of your samples is the parent sample that the others decsend from.